-- complete some further relevant professional experience, usually a minimum of an additional 100 days' experience, which can consist of both on the job experience and independent study - undertake a minimum of an additional 24 hours' PQSL - write a new critical analysis or, if required, re-submit the original, suitably updated and amended (note: you can use the same critical analysis for a maximum of two assessments, after which an entirely new one will be required) - agree with your supervisor and counsellor how you will address the deficiencies identified in the referral report, record your progress, and submit this record together with your original submission documents.
+- undertake a minimum of an additional 24 hours' PQSL - write a new critical analysis or, if required, re-submit the original, suitably updated and amended (note: you can use the same critical analysis for a maximum of two assessments, after which an entirely new one will be required)

-Once you have completed the above, you will be re- interviewed.
-You must continue to maintain and record your experience until you are successful.
+Once you have completed the above and made a valid resubmission, you will be re-interviewed in the next available interview window.
 If you have not applied for the next available assessment the above is a minimum requirement; for example the PQSL requirement will increase for every six-month period.